alexrudy/postalicious/readme.txt

 * Improved the handling of tags, many tag-related bugs were solved.
 * Added some safety checks to prevent function redeclaring if the plugin was loaded twice and to prevent Postalicious from starting an update while an update is already in progress.
 * Note: Although I did some extensive bug testing to try to find as many bugs as possible, it's likely that a few bugs still persist which is why I decided to release this version as 2.0 release candidate 1.
 Please let me know if you find any bugs with this version of Postalicious.

+= Version 1.5 =

+* Postalicious now works with WordPress 2.3.
+* Added support for WordPress 2.3 tags.
+* Added the ability to prevent bookmarks with certain tags from being posted.
+* Added a preference to choose whether you want Postalicious to post private bookmarks or not.
+* Post created by Postalicious can now have multiple categories.
+* Fixed random bugs which didnt really make any difference to the end user.

+= Version 1.31 =

+* Fixed a problem introduced in version 1.3 where sometimes no bookmarks would be posted.

+= Version 1.3 =

+* Added support for Simple Tagging plugin.
+(Thanks Jonas!)
+* Added new tag template to customize the way tags are displayed (supports linking the tags page in your del.icio.us).
+(Thanks Jonas!)
+* Added the ability to only post bookmarks with certain tags.

+= Version 1.21 =

+* Fixed a small bug I introduced in version 1.2 where too many tags where being escaped.
+* Now only users with user levels greater or equal to 6 will be able to access the Postalicious options page.

+= Version 1.2 =

+* Fixed a bug that could cause some of the dates to be off.
+* Made some progress with encodings.
+* Fixed an bug where some HTML tags where swallowed from the templates.
+(Thanks Jonas!)

+= Version 1.1 =

+* Improved error descriptions.
+* Other minor bug fixes.

+= Version 1.09 =

+* Fixed yet more problems with dates.
+* Fixed yet more problems with special characters.
+* Fixed a bug where drafts could only be updated once.

+= Version 1.08 =

+* Added back support for localized dates, now it works.

+= Version 1.07 =

+* Removed support for localized dates since apparently its messing up the dates for some people.

+= Version 1.06 =

+* Fixed a bug where the date in single day posts was set to Jan 1, 1970.
+* Added support for localized dates.
+* Fixed a bug where some special characters (such as umlauts) were not dispayed correctly.
+* Fixed a bug where the post would always use the default category.

+= Version 1.05 =

+* Fixed a bug where automatic updates did not work.
+* Fixed a bug where del.icio.us usernames/passwords containing certain characters did not work with Postalicious.
+* Added CURL support to fix the problems some hosts have with file_get_contents.

 == About the rss.php file ==